-Key audit matter How the matter was addressed in our audit As at 31 March 2019, the Company has derivative financial assets at fair value of ₹ 1,450 million and derivative financial liabilities at fair value of ₹ 148 million (refer note no.8, 16, 20, 23, 38, 40(i) and 40(iii) to the standalone financial statements). of hedge accounting; and We considered the appropriateness of disclosures in relation to financial risk management, derivative financial instruments and hedge accounting to the financial statements.
+As at 31 March 2019, the Company has derivative financial assets at fair value of ₹ 1,450 million and derivative financial liabilities at fair value of ₹ 148 million (refer note no.8, 16, 20, • 23, 38, 40(i) and 40(iii) to the standalone financial statements).

+- We tested on a sample basis the applicability and accuracy of hedge accounting; and - We considered the appropriateness of disclosures in relation to financial risk management, derivative financial instruments and hedge accounting to the financial statements.

 Based on the procedures performed the derivative financial instruments and hedge accounting are fairly stated in the financial statements.